jazimabbas/mock-mongoose/README.md

 - [x] `deleteMany` - for deleteMany query
 - [x] `aggregate` - for aggregate framework
 - [x] `insertMany` - for `Model.insertMany()` bulk insert, can also pass `{ lean: true, rawResult: true }` options.
+- [x] `orFail` - for findOne().orFail() query or similar ones.

 ### Notes

 All operations work with `exec`, `promise` and `callback`.

-- if you are using `Model.create` and you don't pass a mock with mockingoose you'll receive the mongoose created doc (with ObjectId and transformations)
+- if you are using `Model.create` and you don't pass a mock with mockify you'll receive the mongoose created doc (with ObjectId and transformations)

 - validations are working as expected.